 There’s nothing better than a steaming post of warm chili waiting for you to come home.
 This one has a surprise guest of sweet potato.
 Both black beans and sweet potatoes are a great source for vitamin A and C. Your doctor will be proud!

 You can use either canned black beans or dry ones.
-If you use canned realize that extra sodium is added, so rinse them well before adding them to get off as much as possible.
-It’s always better to use dried or your own pre-cooked beans when ever possible.
+If you use canned, please realize that extra sodium is added, so you will need to rinse them well before adding them.
+It’s always better to use dried or your own pre-cooked beans whenever possible.

 - 1 lb. dried black beans or 2 - 16 oz. cans cooked black beans

 - 2 large or 3 medium sweet potatoes chopped (peel if not organic)

 - 8 cups filtered water for dried beans or 2 cups if using canned beans